Overview of Inheritance Laws in Massachusetts

 What Are the Rights of Spouses and Children?

 In Massachusetts, spouses and children have certain rights when someone dies.
 A surviving spouse has the right to a part of the estate left by their partner.
 This is known as “surviving spouse rights” in MA.
-The exact share depends on if there was a will or not.
+The exact share depends on whether there was a will.

 Children, whether biological or adopted, also have inheritance rights.
 If there is a will, it usually says what each child gets.
-If there’s no will, state laws decide how the estate is divided between the spouse and children.
+Without will, state laws decide how the estate is divided between the spouse and children.

 How Are Stepchildren and Adopted Children Considered?

 Stepchildren, on the other hand, don’t have automatic rights unless they are legally adopted.
-Without adoption, stepchildren generally won’t inherit unless the will specifically includes them.
+Stepchildren generally won’t inherit without adoption unless the will specifically includes them.

 What Happens If There Are No Direct Heirs?

-If there are no direct heirs like a spouse or children, Massachusetts follows intestate succession rules.
+Massachusetts follows intestate succession rules if there are no direct heirs, such as a spouse or children.
 These rules decide who inherits when there’s no will and no immediate family.
-The estate might then go to distant relatives such as siblings, nieces, nephews, or cousins.
+The estate might then go to distant relatives, such as siblings, nieces, nephews, or cousins.

-If no relatives can be found, Massachusetts steps in to manage the estate according to heirship laws.
-The state makes sure the assets are handled properly so nothing is left unclaimed.
+Massachusetts manages the estate according to heirship laws if no relatives can be found.
+The state ensures the assets are handled properly so nothing is left unclaimed.

 Legal Instruments and Tax Implications